Albany Highway: Post-World War II

 During World War II, the Main Roads Department focused its activities on the war effort.
-Roads in rural areas deteriorated, especially after the Pearl Harbour attack brought the war to the Pacific, and only the most urgent maintenance works were authorised on roads for civilian purposes.
+Roads in rural areas deteriorated, especially after the Pearl Harbor attack brought the war to the Pacific, and only the most urgent maintenance works were authorised on roads for civilian purposes.
 Following the war, Main Roads returned to its usual operations, repairing and maintaining the road network.
 The rural road network expanded in the 1950s, with Main Roads both repairing the worst segments of its roads, through numerous small jobs, and assisting local governments to seal their roads.
 Such activity was spurred on by the closure of railway lines in addition to the establishment of new land settlements.

 In Perth, a roundabout was constructed at the north-western end of Albany Highway, to improve the flow of traffic onto and off The Causeway.
 It opened in 1952, with guides on the usage of the roundabout published in newspapers.
 In 1973 construction began to upgrade the intersection to a partial cloverleaf interchange at the eastern end of The Causeway.
 The $1.3 million interchange opened on 8 March 1974.

 By the late 1970s, the road sections sealed in the 1950s and 1960s were in need of repair or maintenance to prolong the pavement life.
 Old bitumen surfaces would deteriorate and crack.
 Resealing such cracks was a high priority, as expensive reconstruction would be required if water was allowed to enter the road base.
 Over a ten-year period, $49 million was spent on repairing Albany Highway.
 The techniques used in this process were then formalised into the 4R Program, which aimed to alleviate a growing maintenance problem – based on a thirty-five-year pavement lifespan, the amount of reconstruction required would be more than double the actual rate of reconstruction.
 "4R" abbreviated the options that could be used keep roads serviceable: